 Anything from my Etsy Favorites

-The sweets: :: thick red licorice (no Twizzlers) :: rootbeer barrels :: orange slices (the candy) :: orange Tootsie roll pops :: Mentos :: Sour Patch Kids (I know, below I say I dislike sour things, but these are a vice)
+The sweets: :: orange slices (the candy) :: vanilla Tootsie rolls :: orange Tootsie roll pops :: Mentos :: Sour Patch Kids (I know, below I say I dislike sour things, but these are a vice)

-Unfortunately all the meltable stuff is out of the picture while I'm in Southeast Asia (dark chocolate (non-Hersheys & the higher the percent of cocoa the better! i.e. 70%+) :: Junior Mints :: Ritter Sport chocolate (but no raisins!) :: soft homemade chococate chip cookies :: snickerdoodles)
+chocolatey things :: York peppermint patties or pieces ::dark chocolate (non-Hersheys & the higher the percent of cocoa the better! i.e. 70%+) :: Junior Mints :: peanut butter M&Ms :: Ritter Sport chocolate (marzipan, mousse, but not raisins!) :: soft homemade chocolate chip cookies :: snickerdoodles :: coconut filled chocolate ::

 scrapbooking supplies since I DON'T enjoy this hobby; same with bits of ribbon and embellishments